patrick0057/etcd-tools/README.md

 bash ./restore-etcd-single.sh </path/to/snapshot>
 ```

 4. Rejoin etcd nodes by running the following commands.
-SSH key is option if you have a default one already set on your ssh account.
+SSH key is optional if you have a default one already set on your ssh account.
 ```bash
 curl -LO https://github.com/patrick0057/etcd-tools/raw/master/etcd-join.sh
 bash ./etcd-join.sh <ssh user> <remote etcd IP> [path to ssh key for remote box]